-Brick Wizard is the best way to save money shopping for LEGO parts at BrickLink.
+Brick Wizard was once the best way to save money shopping for LEGO parts at BrickLink.

 Brick Wizard consolidates BrickLink orders by taking a BrickStore or BrickStock inventory file and determining the least expensive combination of BrickLink stores that contain all LEGO parts in the inventory in the desired quantities.
 For example, if you wish to find the least expensive combination of stores from which to buy 100 red 2x2 bricks and 200 1x4 blue plates you would use BrickStore to add those parts to an inventory file and open it in Brick Wizard.
 The Wizard can then search BrickLink and find a combination of stores that have all 300 pieces at the lowest available price.
 The idea is to save money on large orders!

 While a few other apps exist that perform a similar function, Brick Wizard has a C++11 back end that is much, much faster than existing apps.
 It is feasible to process billions of possible combinations.
 In addition, it is the only app of its kind with a native UI on both Mac OS X and Windows.
 In the future, I hope to expand Brick Wizard and add features that LEGO fans have been clamoring for.

 Please note that this is beta software and there may be bugs and there are certainly missing features.
 Bugs can be reported and features can be voted on at the Brick Wizard Trello board.